Samitha156/Generate-TV-scripts-UDACITY/README.md

 # Generate-TV-scripts_-UDACITY
-This is the 4th project submission of UDACITY nanodegree program of Deep learning
+This is the 3rdproject submission of UDACITY nanodegree program of Deep learning